-The Thesis Track in the Master of Arts in Interdisciplinary Studies program allows students the flexibility to develop an individually tailored plan of study using courses traditionally associated with MA degrees.
+The Thesis Track in the Master of Arts in Interdisciplinary Studies program allows students the flexibility to develop an individually tailored plan of study using courses traditionally associated with a Master of Arts (Humanities, Social Sciences, Communication, etc.).
 This precision track can combine a variety of concentrations and culminates in a research thesis, which provides excellent preparation for a future doctoral degree or a research-oriented career.

-The Master of Arts in Interdisciplinary Studies is an excellent program for a number of endeavors in the twenty-first century.
-By combining the knowledge from two disciplines, supported by cross-disciplinary electives, students are able to precisely define their own area of expertise.
+The Master of Arts in Interdisciplinary Studies is an excellent program for a variety of twenty-first century endeavors.
+By combining the knowledge from two disciplines, supported by cross-disciplinary electives, students precisely define their own area of expertise.
 This unique option is ideal for students who have varied interests that can be connected by a common theme or goal.

 Degree Requirements